 I loved my children even before they were born.
 And when both of them received diagnosis after diagnosis, I grieved.
 I cried.
 I feared for their future.
 I've compared them to other kids and felt devastated at how far behind they are their peers.

 But I'm thankful I have the privilege of watching them blossom in their own way.
 I'm proud of how hard they work to learn what comes so easily to others.
 I love their own ways they interact with the world and they show love.
+I love the gifts and talents and passions God gave them.
+I love how they are fearfully and wonderfully made (Psalm 149:13).
 I love celebrating with them when they learn a new word or a new skill.
 They bring so much joy and purpose to my life and I am so thankful that God gave them to me.